How to Make Crochet Stitches: Beginner Friendly Stitches Anyone can Master

 Single Crochet

 The single crochet is likely the first stitch any new beginner will learn after they discover how to make a slip stitch and a chain of stitches.
+It is the shortest of the crochet stitches and creates a very dense fabric.

 Learn how to make a single crochet stitch.